Fudanyrd/CMU15-213/README.md

 implement `segregated allocator` instead.

 Currently I can only get up to `84` scores(100 total) for the record.
 This lab is hard and need constant work😇😇...
+Pull requests welcome if you can provide a better solution.

 # Why did I take this course
 I want to further my understanding of Computer System and learn x86 assembly as well.